ageweke/fortitude/README-erector.md

 Getting started with Fortitude is very simple:

+1. Remove Erector from your application and add Fortitude;
 1. Create a base widget class for your application and declare the doctype you are using;
 1. Make sure your view classes are named properly and located in the right files so they can be loaded;
 1. If needed, set various options for backwards compatibility with Erector.

+### Remove Erector from Your Application and Add Fortitude

+Because both Fortitude and Erector use Ruby class files (`*.rb`) as views, they cannot co-exist at the same time.
+Remove `erector` from your `Gemfile` (or whatever mechanism you're using for loading gems), and add `fortitude`.

 ### Create a Base Widget Class